'We still have title': How a landmark B.C. court case set the stage for Wet'suwet'en protests

 However, the decision also notes that Aboriginal rights could justifiably be infringed for the development of agriculture, forestry, mining, and "the general economic development of the interior of British Columbia."
 Lamer determined the issue should be examined on a case-by-case basis.

-According to a 2014 judgment, infringements can only take place only when there's adequate consultation, and "the benefit to the public is proportionate to any adverse effect on the Aboriginal interest."
+According to a 2014 judgment, infringements can take place only when there's adequate consultation, and "the benefit to the public is proportionate to any adverse effect on the Aboriginal interest."

 Kate Gunn, a lawyer with First People's Law, says the requirements to infringe upon the title rights in favour of a major project like a pipeline would be onerous.